-T-Mobile is flirting with a Bubble
+T-Mobile Is Flirting With A Bubble

 By examining multiple models, an investor can gain a unique perspective on the state of T-Mobile’s dramatic growth.
 The regressive models being used are based on three approaches: multivariate regression, pairs trading and auto-regression.
 All these models use daily historic data.

 The first is a multivariate regression using Verizon, AT&T, United States Cellular Corporation and Sprint share prices as the independent variables.
 This model yields a statistically significant result with a Significance F value of effectively 0, meaning the model has a virtually 0% likelihood of just being the product of chance, which means the stock prices from the aforementioned firms can accurately express the implicit value of T-Mobile’s stock, instead of just being the result of randomness.
 The model processes 6,290 data points into 1,258 observations, over the course of five years.
-Though, it must be disclosed the United States Cellular Corporation’s variable was not statistically significant, but did not offer a dramatic increase in accuracy when the model was run without them.
+Though it must be disclosed the United States Cellular Corporation’s variable was not statistically significant, but did not offer a dramatic increase in accuracy when the model was run without them.

 The above model demonstrates an overvaluation of 31.4%.
 This is far beyond even a liberal margin of error.
 More importantly, it shows a prolonged period of overvaluation.
 As the graph also expresses, the overvaluation has peaked in absolute value, but is still around an all-time high in terms of margin between observed and modeled.